fenago/data-science/lab_guides/Lab_1.md

 Caption: Printing the two text variables

-Python also provides an interface called f-strings for printing text with the value of defined variables.
-It is very handy when you want to print results with additional text to make it more readable and interpret results.
-It is also quite common to use f-strings to print logs.
-You will need to add `f` before the quotes (or double quotes) to specify that the text will be an f-string.
-Then you can add an existing variable inside the quotes and display the text with the value of this variable.
-You need to wrap the variable with curly brackets, `{}`.

 For instance, if we want to print `Text:` before the values of `var3` and `var4`, we will write the following code: